tgihf/cyber-reference-notes/linux/techniques/privilege-escalation/linux-credential-hunting.md

 ## Process

 1. Hunt in the current user's exection history (part of [[linux-situational-awareness#Current User's Execution History|situational awareness]])
+2. Hunt in directories that are likely to have credentials, such as user's home directories and web application directories
-2. Hunt in the file system
+3. Hunt in the entire file system

 ---